SuperCh-SE-NCSU/Project2_badsmell/README.md

 We counted number of labels with unusually long time, which means 1.5 or 2 standard deviations time compatring to mean value.

 ```
-"Unusually long" time a label:
+Number of issues with "unusually long" time:
   Project1: 14
   Project2: 10
   Project3: 29